Updated September 30, 2022

 - Live to the Beat Initiative contains ideas for small steps you can take to prevent heart disease and stroke.
 Look under the pulldown menu “Take Small Steps” to find specific suggestions for your goal as well as tips and resources to overcome barriers and track progress.
 Covers these goals: move more; eat healthy; stress less; manage cholesterol; manage blood sugar; work with a doctor; control blood pressure; quit smoking.

 Follow us on social media on Facebook, Twitter, and Instagram.
 Share our posts -- and share your stories!
-How did you move toward a healthier you in 2022?
+How did you move toward a healthier you?
 Your lived and learned experience matters â€“ and may even encourage others.